terra-money/docs/docs/develop/sdks/terra-js/keys.md

 }
 ```

-Note that you must call `super()` with the public key—this generates the relevant account and validator public keys associated with your key.
+Note that you must call `super()` with the public key to generate the relevant account and validator public keys associated with your key.